-As Trustees, we are responsible for investment governance, which includes setting and monitoring the investment strategy for the default arrangements.
+We are responsible for investment governance, which includes setting and monitoring the investment strategy for the default arrangements.

-Details of the objectives and our policies regarding the main default (the Lump Sum Strategy) are set out in a document called the 'Statement of Investment Principles' ("SIP").
-The objectives of the other default arrangements are set out in the Addendum to the SIP.
-The Scheme's SIP Addendum was updated in March 2022 to reflect the new default arrangements and is attached to this Statement as an Appendix, along with the SIP that was in effect over the Scheme Year.
+Details of the objectives and our policies regarding the default arrangements are set out in a document called the 'Statement of Investment Principles' ("SIP").
+The Scheme's SIP covering the default arrangements is attached to this Statement as an Appendix.